lukaspili/Mortar-architect/README.md

 The motivation behind Architect is to provide a framework for building MVP apps with Mortar, with the minimum friction and boilerplate code.

-While Flow can in theory work without Mortar, Architect relies heavely on Mortar and its "scope philosophy".
-The practical consequence is that Mortar Architect provides an API that relies on Mortar and integrates great within it.
+While Flow can in theory work without Mortar, Architect relies heavely on Mortar and Mortar scopes.
+It allows to provide an API that integrates seamlessly with Mortar.

 ## Installation

-Library is divided in several dependencies, allowing to use only specific features if you don't want to use the whole package.
-Only core library is required.

 ```groovy
 buildscript {